top of page

 Recent Policy Changes

-SF519 was passed by the Minnesota Legislature and signed by the Governor in May 2021.
-It requires that information, assistance, services, and medications be provided to individuals upon release from prison, including identification cards that can be used to help secure a driver’s license.
-Effective July 2021.
+Minn.
+Stat. §§ 171.06241.067241.068 were passed by the Minnesota Legislature and signed by the Governor in May 2021.
+They require that information, assistance, services, and medications be provided to individuals upon release from prison, including identification cards that can be used to help secure a driver’s license.
+Effective dates July 1, 2021, September 1, 2021, and July 1, 2022.

 bottom of page